fullstackenviormentss/location-tracker/README.md

-# **Location Tracker**
+# **Real Time Location Tracker**
 Simple Android App which monitors loaction in background and sends realtime update to cloud.
+This was a part of an [internship](http://www.anusolar.com/) project.